Since the Beginning, Humans Have Used Cannabis to Open Their Minds and Connect to Something Bigger Than Themselves

 More importantly than the color, consistency, and preservation of the cannabis, was the significance of the stash’s makeup.
 The researchers discovered that there were no male plants present, which means that the humans of the time purposefully separated them out, ostensibly to collect the most pharmacologically (and psychoactively) potent cannabis parts.

 Essentially, this finding points to the conclusion that shamans nearly 3,000 years ago were almost certainly using cannabis in their religious rituals in some fashion or another.
-It was a plant that was treated with reverence, as indicated by its pristine preservation.
+The ancients treated the plant with reverence, as its pristine preservation indicates.

 More recently, a surprising candidate for religious use of cannabis has been making waves: the Islamic State of Iran.
 A 2018 paper in The International Journal on Drug Policy indicated that religious leaders in Iran are not completely against the regulation of cannabis.
 The religious leaders argue that cannabis is not prohibited by Islamic law.
 Of course, this goes against much of the Islamic world where prohibition has a stronghold.